">

 The spend allocation review uses Binet and Field's effectiveness data as the primary benchmark for long-term versus short-term allocation.
 The commercial reality check draws on commercial due diligence methodology applied to the marketing context.

-Where the data supports it, we run marketing mix modelling using the same open-source tools used by Google and Meta.
+Where the data supports it, marketing mix modelling is run using the same open-source tools used by Google and Meta.
 The output is presented with honest confidence intervals — not as a precise answer, but as the best estimate the data can support.

 The engagement happens once.
 What it establishes informs every marketing decision from that point forward.